Update Invoice for Order Adjustments

 Methods

-1) Credit Note Method — App default (setting: disabled)
+1) Credit note method — app default (setting: off)

 • Pros

-• Strong audit trail: original invoice remains unchanged and an explicit credit note documents the adjustment.
+• Strong audit trail: the original invoice stays unchanged and an explicit credit note documents the adjustment.

 • Clear record of every adjustment for historical accuracy and compliance.